ESE-Peasy/NarrateMyWay-expansion-packs/README.md

 To submit a new expansion pack please create a pull request

 The pull request should contain at least:
-    - A file(s) point to the uuid of the expansion pack beacon
+    - File(s) of the uuid of the expansion pack beacon containing a link to the meta pack

+You can also include:
+    - The meta pack, setting the beacon file(s) to contain: https://raw.githubusercontent.com/ESE-Peasy/NarrateMyWay-expansion-packs/meta-packs/yournamehere.json
-You can also include the full expansion pack file if you wish.
-Set the URL to be: https://raw.githubusercontent.com/ESE-Peasy/NarrateMyWay-expansion-pack/expansion-packs/yournamehere.json
+    - The full expansion pack, setting the meta-pack url to be: https://raw.githubusercontent.com/ESE-Peasy/NarrateMyWay-expansion-pack/expansion-packs/yournamehere.json